Huxley was right

 — Bankrobber, The Clash

-This post is really different from what I usually post here, which is engineering.
-I’d like to talk about our modern society and try to make some sense out of all the stuff that’s happening in the world right now.
+I’d like to talk about my impression on what appears to me as political indifference and its place in our modern society.
+I’ll try to make sense out of the CrazyHouse that’s happening in the world right now.
 Even though I can’t claim any expertise in things like social studies or politics, I’d like to express my feelings and thoughts on the subject.
 Moreover, as I’m just your ordinary passer-by, if you’re reading this, please don’t take me too seriously.
 Personally, I do my best not to.

 People seem to get really really confused about the current state of politics in the world.
 President Trump is now a thing and people go crazy all over it.
 In the meantime, Theresa May is pushing outrageous Orwellian laws in rather miserable attempts to control what we know as the Internet.
 It’s the same old story: terrorists use the Internet to coordinate and spread the word, so they say we should censor it.
 I’m not going to talk about why it’s such a silly idea.
 I just don’t need to; there’s plenty of arguments on the net.
 I’d recommend The Guardian’s piece on it, by Seth Finkelstein.
 It’s coming froma good, well-respected paper, so I guess I’m good referencing it here.
 Migrant crisis is still happening, while Western governments are impotent when it comes to preventing Islamic extremism from further escalation.